istio/istio.io/content/en/docs/setup/install/operator/index.md

 ## Customize Istio settings using the Helm API

-The `IstioControlPlane` API includes a pass-through to the [Helm API](/docs/reference/config/installation-options/) through the `values` field.
+The `IstioControlPlane` API includes a pass-through interface to the [Helm API](/docs/reference/config/installation-options/) using the `values` field.

 The following YAML file configures global and Pilot settings through the Helm API:

 {{< text yaml >}}
 apiVersion: install.istio.io/v1alpha2